JianZcar/DoveFetch/README.md

-# DoveFetch a Self-Hosted Email Fetcher and IMAP Server
+# DoveFetch a Self-Hosted Email Fetcher and IMAP/SMTP Server

 This project provides a containerized email solution that fetches emails from an external email provider using POP3 and serves them locally through a Dovecot IMAP server.
 It's designed to be used a normal email storage this meant that the email provider is used as a buffer that be permantly stored locally.